We publish stories that make a difference.

 At HigherLife, you always receive the full-service treatment and the utmost in creative collaboration from a team with deep roots in the publishing industry.
 Every step of the way, you feel supported and equipped.

-Call 407-563-4806 or use the form below to send us an email and request a free consultation.
+Call 407-563-4806 or use the online application below to request a FREE PUBLISHING PROPOSAL.
 We love helping our authors experience the thrill of making a difference!